iomete/iomete-artifacts/README.md

     ```bash
    gpg --verify hive-jdbc-3.1.3-standalone.jar.asc hive-jdbc-3.1.3-standalone.jar

-A successful verification confirms the file was signed by Iomete and has not been tampered with.
+A successful verification confirms the file was signed by IOMETE and has not been tampered with.